colbyveal/littlefoot_library/Source/QA/README.md

 development or testing purposes that will not make it to live production as this is wasted testing effort.
 If it is decided one of these test views will make it to public, we will address testing at that time.

-Can be executed via `python -m pytest Source/QA/ui_test.py` from root
+Can be executed via `python -m pytest Source/QA/ui_test.py` from root.
+Ensure the flask server is running first, via `pythom -m flask run`

 # End to End Testing

 Finally, a happy path e2e test should be created and fully automated.
 This will include interacting with the UI to submit a new record, and then ensuring that the response is correct.
 Then, checking the server to ensure the record as added to the web_records.json.
+Then, it will run the report and ensure the new data is present.

-Can be executed via `python -m pytest Source/QA/e2e_test.py` from root
+Can be executed via `python -m pytest Source/QA/e2e_test.py` from root.
+Ensure the flask server is running first, via `pythom -m flask run`